gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Administration-(FAQ)-gij-self-managed.md

 ---
 This page contains solutions targeted for administrators.

-Use the FAQ below to find answers to common questions.
+Use the [FAQ](/git-integration-for-jira-self-managed/frequently-asked-questions-gij-self-managed) find answers to common questions.
 Feel free to contact our support team ([support@bigbrassband.com](mailto:support@bigbrassband.com)) if you don't see what you're looking for.